Scott Winter, Piano

 Scott loves teaching piano to students of a wide variety of ages and with diverse musical backgrounds.
 Providing private piano instruction since 2015, Scott desires to share his love of music and his expertise in piano with his students.
 He believes in an eclectic teaching approach, engaging the student with interesting repertoire, high quality training in technique and artistry, and instruction in music theory and music history.

 Scott earned his Bachelor of Music (B.M.) and Master of Music (M.M.) in Piano Performance from Towson University.
-He also holds a minor in Electronic Media and Film (EMF).
 At Towson, Scott won three piano competitions and received more than ten musical and academic scholarships, including the Distinguished Scholar Award, one of the highest honors for academic excellence conferred by the university.
 He was chosen as the undergraduate commencement speaker for Towson’s College of Fine Arts and Communication graduation ceremony in May of 2015, where he represented more than 400 baccalaureate students.
-Scott tutored music theory and music history as an undergraduate, and worked for two years as a graduate assistant to the music department’s recording studio, where he oversaw pedagogical recording sessions.